 20. Dry raw mango powder (amchur) - It is a zesty, tangy powdered form of raw mango added to get a sweet-sour zing.

-Curry leaves, grated coconut, tamarind, dry mango, whole red chillies, bay leaves and jaggery powder are often stored in different boxes to avoid contamination and to separate the herbs with a shorter shelf life.
-Honey, nigella sativa, fenugreek seeds, carom seeds, and black salt have a longer shelf life, but black salt can catch moisture, and it must be stored in a different box.
+Curry leaves, grated coconut, tamarind, dried mango, whole red chillies, bay leaves, and jaggery powder are often stored in separate boxes to prevent contamination and to keep herbs with shorter shelf lives separate.
+Honey, nigella sativa, fenugreek seeds, carom seeds, and black salt have a longer shelf life, but black salt can absorb moisture, so it must be stored in a separate box.